 With Africa Classroom Connection and Books For Africa: February 2019

-nine days, South Africa Schools, History, and Safari (from $1305)
+February 3 - 11: South Africa Schools, History, and Safari (from $1305)

 Two days in Johannesburg and Pretoria, including Soweto and the Apartheid Museum

 Four days in the region of Zululand, South Africa to visit schools, meet the learners, and teach classes